xiaoyao9184/Kettle-Project-Toolbox/README.md

 i think variable must replace by parameter, and especially at `Transformation (job entry)`, it cant use static characters mixed with variables.

+# Use with jenkins

+All scripts can run on jenkins
+The JAVA_HOME environment variable must be set.
+Otherwise kitchen and pan will return the error exit code, and jenkins will error.